-Seahawks notebook: Carroll supports players’ decision to sit out OTAs, says ‘door still open’ for K.J.
-Wright
+Takeaways from Pete Carroll: ‘Door open’ on K.J.
+Wright, ‘just under 40 guys’ at Seahawks OTAs

 “Our activities will pick up as we get closer to minicamp,’’ Carroll said.
 “We expect pretty darn good attendance at minicamp.
 (There will be) a couple of guys who have some special situations (who won’t attend).
 But for the most part we expect guys to be there.’’

-Russell Wilson in San Diego, has worked out with other Seahawks
+Russell Wilson in San Diego

-With Wilson and backup Geno Smith among the veterans currently not taking part, Carroll said Danny Etling and Alex McGough are handling the quarterback duties.
+With Wilson and backup Geno Smith among the veterans currently not taking part in OTAs, Carroll said Danny Etling and Alex McGough are handling the quarterback duties.

 “Those two guys are competing like crazy,’’ Carroll said of Etling, who was on the practice squad all last year, and McGough, a 2018 seventh-round pick who returned to the team on the practice squad last December.